Table of contents

-That’s why I’m reviewing the Allbirds Wool Pipers, for both women and men (with input from my husband Dan), a cozy and pretty attractive daytime walking shoe.
+That’s why I’m reviewing the Allbirds Wool Pipers, for both women and men (with input from Dan), a cozy and pretty attractive daytime walking shoe.
 For both of us, the Allbirds Pipers have done the job of checking several boxes at one time.

 We’d like to thank Allbirds for providing us with these shoes and with the Allbirds Men’s Wool Mizzles to jumpstart these Allbirds reviews on our website.
 This is not a sponsored review.

 What kind of style are the Allbirds Women’s Wool Pipers?